 Source: GT/CMR-23/doc.022r1

 Mobile broadband plays a crucial and fundamental role in providing access to information for businesses and consumers worldwide.
 Mobile broadband users are also demanding higher data rates and are increasingly using mobile devices to access audio-visual content.
 The mobile industry continues to drive technological innovations in order to meet these evolving user demands.
+In 2020, the first year of the pandemic, the number of Internet users grew by 10.2 per cent, the largest increase in a decade, driven by developing countries where Internet use went up 13.3 per cent.
+According to ITU estimates, the number of active mobile-cellular telephone subscriptions per 100 inhabitants continues to grow strongly, reaching 110 subscriptions per 100 inhabitants, including a record number of mobile subscriptions with broadband capacity (3G or better).
+Ninety-five percent of the world’s population lives within reach of a mobile broadband service, and the relatively small difference in the number of subscriptions between developed and developing countries demonstrates that connectivity is a priority among people in countries at all levels of development.

 The evolution of International Mobile Telecommunications (IMT), which provides wireless telecommunication services on a worldwide scale, has contributed to global economic and social development.
 IMT systems are now being evolved to provide applications such as enhanced mobile broadband, massive machine-type communications and ultra-reliable and low-latency communications.

-In November 2015, ITU-R approved Recommendation ITU-R M.2083 “Framework and overall objectives of the future development of IMT for 2020”, which highlights three key usage scenarios for IMT-2020: enhanced mobile broadband, massive machine type communications, and ultra-reliable and low latency communications.
-The success of these usage scenarios, in both developed and developing countries, will rely on both spectrum availability for the terrestrial IMT-2020 systems and the support of high capacity backhaul capabilities (including fiber, wireless, satellite and microwave solutions).
-Recognizing the need to consider additional mid-band spectrumin the range 3 300 MHz to 10.5 GHz to support the terrestrial component of IMT, WRC-19 approved WRC-23 agenda item 1.2.
+The demand for mobile wireless broadband applications such as IMT continues to grow dramatically as does the need for access to radio spectrum to support that growth.
+Fifth generation (5G) provides improved data rates and reduced latency.
+Importantly 5G has been designed to enable capabilities in a wide range of industries including healthcare, transportation, manufacturing, education, and telemedicine; 5G is expected to have a broad impact on our economies and societies.
+Recognizing the need to consider additional mid-band spectrum bands – with its favourable mix of coverage and capacity - in the range 3 300 MHz to 10.5 GHz to support the terrestrial component of IMT, WRC-19 approved WRC-23 agenda item 1.2.
 ITU-R, standards development organizations, and industry continue to progress the work on the development of IMT-2020.

-Beyond the results of both WRC-15 and WRC-19, the challenge for the future is now to focus efforts on the frequency range 3 300 MHz to 10.5 GHz.
-This is a great opportunity to meet the technical and spectral needs for the future development of IMT-2020 systems, better known as 5G.

 WRC-23 agenda item 1.2 (Resolution 245 (WRC-19)) calls for sharing and compatibility studies, with a view to ensuring the protection of services to which the frequency band is allocated on a primary basis, without imposing additional regulatory or technical constraints on those services, and also, as appropriate, on services in adjacent bands, for the frequency bands: